elearning-x/certificat-ia/Part_1/1.9/p1_9_1_lab_logistic_en.md

 Graphically represent the deviance residuals:

 1. Age on the x-axis and deviance residuals on the y-axis (using the `resid_dev` attribute of the model).
-2. Row index on the x-axis and residuals on the y-axis (using `plt.plot`, `predict` method on the fitted model, and `np.arange` to generate row numbers using the `shape` attribute of the DataFrame).
+2. Make a random permutation on row index and use it on the x-axis and use the residuals on the y-axis (using `plt.plot`, `predict` method on the fitted model, and `np.arange` to generate row numbers using the `shape` attribute of the DataFrame ; create an instance of the default random generator using `np.random.default_rng` and use `rng.permutation`

+on row index).